jobinau/pg_gather/README.md

    (Windows users may Refer the Notes section below)
 5. **Architecture agnostic**<br>
    x86-64 bit, ARM, Sparc, Power etc
 6. **Auditable data** : Data is collected in a text file of Tab Seperated Values (TSV) format.
-Which makes it possible for reviewing and auditing the information before handing over for analysis.
+Which makes it possible for reviewing and auditing the information before handing over or transmitting for analysis.
+Additional masking or trimming is also possible in [easy steps](docs/security.md)
 7. **Any cloud/container/k8s** : Works with AWS RDS, Google Cloud SQL, On-Prim etc<br>
    (Please see Heroku, AWS Aurora, Docker and K8s specific note in Notes section below)
 8. **Zero failure design** : A Successful report generation with available information happens even if the Data collection is partial or there was failures due to permission issues  or unavailability of tables / views or other reasons.